rkronen/Brook90_R/README.md

 These files are available for usage:

 ##### Documentation
-* Rmd-Files
-  + as a documentation of the created scripts to help the understanding (to read on Github)
 * html-Files
-  + to download and read the documentation offline
+  + to download and read the full documentation
 * plot output
   + example plot of calculated values

-##### R Code
+##### Rmd-files
-* written R scripts to run the programm
+* Documentation including the written R scripts to run the programm
+  + html files are easier to read, Rmd-files for running the R-scripts

 ##### Input data
 * precipitation data